microsoft/calculator/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 -

 ## How this pull request was validated:
+### Review [Contributing.md](../Contributing.md) and ensure all contributing requirements are met.
-### (i.e. manual/ad-hoc testing, automated testing, new automated tests added)
+### Specify how you tested your changes (i.e. manual/ad-hoc testing, automated testing, new automated tests added)
 -
 -
 -

-@Microsoft/calculator-write
+@Microsoft/calculator-team